MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     | Boot diagnostics | **Enable with custom storage account** |
     | Diagnostics storage account | accept the default value |

-    >**Note**: If no default storage account populates select the storage account that exists within the dropdown list.
-Record the name of diagnostics storage account.
+    >**Note**: If necessary, select an existing storage account in the dropdown list.
+Record the name of the storage account.
 You will use it in the next task.

 1. Click **Next: Advanced >**, on the **Advanced** tab of the **Create a virtual machine** blade, review the available settings without modifying any of them, and click **Review + Create**.